TomasBoda/agent-lang/thesis.md

 ```

 ##### 2.3.2.2 Property
-Property of type `property` is the most commonly used type of property.
+Property of type `property` is the most commonly used type of property in AgentLang.
 It is recalculated in each step of the simulation for every agent, based on the most current values.

 To declare a `property` property, use the following grammar production rule:
 ```